 There are many others, however: coconut butter, coconut sugar, coconut flour, and desiccated coconut are all probably found on your supermarket's shelves.

 Medium-chain triglycerides (or MCTs) are fats that contain a few fatty acid tails of 6-12 carbon atoms in length.
 MCTs have shown many benefits to human health.

 Some studies suggest that MCTs have antimicrobial properties, can help digestive problems, seizures, and other issues.
-As if that wasn’t enough, there is ample evidence that shows MCTs can help with weight loss and athletic performance.
+As if that wasn't enough, ample evidence shows MCTs can help with weight loss and athletic performance.

 More than that, MCTs have been linked to many uses against specific conditions.
-For example, there is evidence to say that medium-chain triglycerides can prevent the breakdown of muscle mass in critically ill patients.
+For example, there is evidence that medium-chain triglycerides can prevent the breakdown of muscle mass in critically ill patients.